fdazen/fda-documentation/users.md

- - To **Deactivate** a User Level, simply un-check the box on the right hand side of the User Levels List, under column _Status_:
+ - To <span class="label label-info">DEACTIVATE</span> a User Level, simply un-check the box on the right hand side of the User Levels List, under column _Status_:

 ![Users_12.png]({{site.baseurl}}/images/Users_12.png)